 Jars: Mason jars or similar glass or ceramic vessels.
 Ceramic crock pots are excellent, but more expensive.
 Plastic can be used but avoid metal jars.

 Shredding: Use a box grater; for bigger batches a food processor.

 Kraut pounder (optional): Looks like a small baseball bat.
 Good to pack vegetables tight in jars.
 Using your fist is fine too.

 A juicer (optional): Good to make juice for brine.
 No juicer?
 Check steps 1 & 3 below.

 This simple recipe is a favorite because it’s fast and simple.
 This batch turned out nice and crunchy, tangy with a hot ginger kick.
 Fill the jars to about 70% with vegetables and I add enough celery juice to cover the veggies completely.

 Ingredients: Cabbage, carrots, bell peppers, ginger, celery.

-Step 1: Prepare the juice and culture starter
+Step 1: Prepare juice and culture starter

-|Dissolve a packet of Body Ecology starter culture in the juice.
+Celery juice is great with fermented vegetables and adds complexity.
+Dissolve a packet of Body Ecology (or other) starter culture in the juice.
 Mix thoroughly.
-Leave for 20 minutes or more in room temperature.|
+Leave for some 20 minutes at room temperature.